 Negotiating a raise is like negotiating a starting salary.
 You want to show why you are worth more than you are being paid.
 So once again:

 - Do your research: what are other people are being paid at your level and for similar jobs?

 - Request a specific amount to open negotiations.

 To ask for a raise, you can also talk about the things you have done at work.
 If you have done a good job, point it out to your boss.
 Maybe you have made the company a lot of money.
 Maybe you helped make a positive change at the company.
 Don’t be afraid to talk about it.
 Companies want to keep good employees, even if they have to pay a bit more.
 Here are some other things to remember when you are asking for a raise:

 Focus on the job, not on your personal needs

 For example, point out extra responsibilities you have taken on, not how high your car payments are.

 Use good timing

-Don’t ask for a raise when other big expenses are due.
-Ask when the company (or you) have had a success.
+Don’t ask for a raise when the company is losing money or has many bills to pay.
+Ask when the company (or you) have been successful.